 Although we hope it’s never the case, we understand that life happens and that you may need to withdraw early.
 These are some of the things that will happen if you’ve received financial aid and then withdraw early.

-Financial aid is offered under the assumption that you will attend college for the entire time you receive financial assistance.
+Financial aid is offered under the assumption that you will attend college for the entire term(s) in which you receive financial assistance.
 The federal government mandates that students who withdraw or fail to complete all classes (unofficial withdrawal) within a term may only keep the financial aid they have “earned” up to the time of withdrawal.
-Any unearned aid must be returned regardless if it has already been disbursed.
+Any unearned aid must be returned, regardless of whether it has already been disbursed.

 Drop: Refers to removing one or more individual courses from your schedule but remaining enrolled in other courses for the same term.